SDU-eScience/Type3-Docs/src/intro/ssh-login.rst

 To configure the connection, complete the following steps.

-* Select *Connection -> SSH -> Auth* in the menu on the left, and select *Browse...* to locate the private SSH key you generated earlier.
+* Select *Connection » SSH » Auth* in the menu on the left, and select *Browse...* to locate the private SSH key you generated earlier.
-* Next, go to the submenu *Connection -> Data*, and set the username you have been assigned on our system in Auto-login username.
+* Next, go to the submenu *Connection » Data*, and set the username you have been assigned on our system in Auto-login username.
 * Return to the main *Session* submenu, and write the hostname hpc-type3.sdu.dk.
-* Save these settings as a *Saved session* to skip the previous steps at future logins, by writing e.g. Type3 in the Saved sessions box, and click Save.
+* Save these settings as a *Saved Session* to skip the previous steps at future logins, by writing e.g. Type3 in the *Saved Sessions* box, and click Save.

 In the future, you can simply double click saved session to load all the settings.
 To login simply click Open.
 You will be asked for the passphrase for your SSH key before you are allowed to login.